hunter-teacher-cert/currdev-work-SAYbaw/tools.md

 ## Microsoft's Visual Studio

     General purpose
 Any class involving a language using MS .net framework (e.g., C#, vb.net, Visual C++).
-Especiall good for a class focusing on making GUI apps
+Especially good for a class focusing on making GUI apps

     The class(es) you use it in.
-An CS class ranging from intro to CS to advance programming.
+Any CS class ranging from intro to CS to advance programming.

     How you use it in class.
 Although it is just as a good an IDE for console apps as any other IDE, it is especially good at being an easy to use, intuititive WYSIWYG GUI enviroment for doing apps based around a simple window form.